vgandari/tok/README.md

 eli5: |
   If you want to really dumb things down before overwhelming your audience with pre/main/post, you can "Explain like I'm Five".
-  This is a special section where you can provide simple, if not toally accurate explanations of the current concept.
+  This is a special section where you can provide simple, if not totally precise explanations of the current concept.
   It's great for an introductory text, a rough draft, or an idea that came to you in the middle of the night that you simple have to write down right now.